r-spatial/stars/PROPOSAL.md

 ## Dissemination:

-_How will you ensure that your work is available to the widest number of people?
-Please specify the open source license will you use, how you will host your code so that others can contribute, and how you will publicise your work.
-We encourage you to plan at least two blog posts to the R consortium blog: one to announce the project, and one to write up what you achieved._

 We will regularly post blogs about the project on [r-spatial.org](http://r-spatial.org/), use twitter, post to [r-sig-geo](https://stat.ethz.ch/mailman/listinfo/r-sig-geo), stackoverflow, and communicate through github issues or gitter discussion.
 The project will live on GitHub, in the [r-spatial](https://github.com/r-spatial/) organisation.
 We will work under a permissive open source license, probably LGPL-2.1.
 Pull requests will be encouraged.
 R consortium blogs will be provided at start and end.
 Publications in _the R Journal_ and other scientific outlets are foreseen.